MKoreo/TEMPLATE_NextJS/README.md

 - [x] Deploy to Kubernetes with kubectl
 - [x] Demonstrate a complete CI workflow
 - [x] Allow running CI tools against a built release artifact to validate it
-- [ ] Deploy with Helm instead of kubectl

 ## How this setup uses Docker

 - `Dockerfile` describes a multi-stage build.